hmans/statery/README.md

 ### Stuff that probably needs work

 - [ ] Statery _probably_ has problems in React's Concurrent Mode.
 I haven't tried yet, but I will.
+- [ ] Support for middleware.
+Haven't decided on an API that is adequately simple.
 - [ ] Probably other bits and pieces I haven't even encountered yet.

 ### Motivation & Assumptions